-Trinity Laban Conservatoire of Music & Dance is proud to announce Venus Blazing, an unprecedented commitment to the music of women composers throughout the next academic year.
+Our unprecedented commitment to the music of women composers throughout the 2018/19 academic year.

-Drawing on centuries of music past and present, Trinity Laban will ensure that at least half of the music it chooses for the multitude of varied public performances it mounts on its landmark Greenwich campus and in venues across London in 2018/19 will be by women composers.
+Drawing on centuries of music past and present, Trinity Laban ensured that at least half of the music programmed for the multitude of varied public performances on its landmark Greenwich campus and in venues across London in 2018/19 was by women composers.

 Introduction to Venus Blazing